 Because all or a part of the money you contribute to a traditional IRA can be tax-deductible if your modified adjusted gross income is below a certain amount, using this type of IRA could help you lower your current tax bill.
-You'll only have to pay taxes on all or a part of your contributions and any earnings when you begin to withdraw them in retirement.
+Check with the IRS.gov or your tax advisor to determine the amount of your deduction.
+You'll only have to pay taxes on the deductible portion of your contributions and any earnings when you begin to withdraw them in retirement.

 Contributions to a Roth IRA, on the other hand, are not tax-deductible—but you see a benefit later on, because you won't have to pay federal taxes on qualified withdrawals.1 No matter which IRA you choose, you typically have until the tax return filing deadline to make your contribution for the previous tax year.

-No matter which IRA you choose, you typically have until the tax return filing deadline of each year to make your contribution for the previous tax year.
+No matter which IRA you choose, you typically have until the tax return filing deadline to make your contribution for the previous tax year.